OlinREVO/AVR-CAN/README.md

 Using this API in your project
 -----
 In order to use this API, you need to implement handleCANmsg, even if you do not intend to send any messages to a given chip.
-Make sure to include api.c in the sources in your Makefile.
+Make sure to include the following in your Makefile:
+SOURCES += api.c
+INC += -Isrc/
+CFLAGS += $(INC)

 Demo Code
 -----